 Affordable for large and small companies alike

 Large multinational brands are already making use of 3D animations, as you might have seen in the iPhone 8 campaign.
 But you don’t need to have Apple’s turnover to get a 3D animation.
 As the industry becomes more and more advanced, their cost of production also decreases.
 To say that animations are not doable for small and medium sized companies is at the very least a misconception.
-In 2018, animations will be even more popular than in previous years, which also helps to bring their price down.
+Animations will be even more popular than in previous years, which also helps to bring their price down.

 It used to be expensive to purchase a 3D animation, which is why this service was more or less exclusive of large enterprises.
 Nowadays, there are companies who make it affordable for small and medium businesses to join in on the fun.
 The investment will quickly pay for itself and you’ll have a professional, foolproof way of showcasing your product.
 The best part is that you don’t need to know anything about 3D animations in order to purchase one.
 Just explain what you need and let the pros take it from there.

 So there you have it.
 Inbound marketing, visual content and 3D animations are the top three trends for engineering marketers in 2018.
 Are you already using these strategies?
 Click the buttons below and let us know in the comments.